fahd-noodleseed/memoire/README.md

 ### Running the Application

 The main entry point for the MCP server is `run.py`.
-It is typically integrated and launched via a client application like Claude Desktop.
+It is typically integrated and launched via a client application.

 **Example Claude Desktop Configuration (`claude_desktop_config.json`):**
 ```json